Title

 The Dual Training System Act of 1994 aims to strengthen vocational and technical education in the Philippines by implementing a system that combines in-plant and in-school training, creating a pool of well-trained operators, craftsmen, and technicians for the economy.

-A trainee is a person qualified to undergo the dual training system for acquiring and developing job qualifications.
+A person qualified to undergo the dual training system to acquire and develop job qualifications.

-Participating establishments can deduct 50% of the system expenses paid to the accredited educational institution for their trainees from their taxable income, subject to limits (not exceeding 5% of direct labor expenses or 25 million pesos per year).
-Donations for the system are also deductible.
+A tax deduction equal to 50% of system expenses paid to the educational institution for trainees, subject to caps: not exceeding 5% of total direct labor expenses and not exceeding P25,000,000 a year; and donations for system operation are also deductible.

-Every establishment must sign a life and/or accident insurance policy for the trainee, with the trainee or their beneficiaries as recipients, and pay for the premiums.
+Every participating establishment must sign a life and/or accident insurance policy on the trainee, with insured plus spouse/children/parents as beneficiaries; the establishment pays the premiums.

-Yes, they are authorized to retain a revolving fund from the amounts paid by establishments to improve the operation of the dual training system.
+The accredited educational institution/training center may retain as a revolving fund the amount paid by establishments representing actual dual training expenses; it shall be used to improve the operation of the dual training system.

 Analyze Cases Smarter, Faster